ptompalski/MDSAfforestationMonitoring/README.md

 ## Running the Pipeline - Quick Start

-To quickly get started with the project, you can refer to the [`Data Product Quick Start`](./notebooks/data_product_quickstart.ipynb).
+To quickly get started with the project, you can refer to the [`QuickStart Guide`](./quickstart_guide.md).
 This provides a step-by-step guide on how to set up the environment and run scripts that preprocess the data and train the models.